bion-slmn/KartifyV1.1/README.md

-The backend uses flask to create api and template for somepages The application runs on port 5001 and the api runs on port 5000 All this api have hypermedia pagination and they return content as show in the example
+The backend uses flask to create api and template for somepages The application runs on port 5001 and the api runs on port 5000

+All this api have hypermedia pagination and they return content as show in the example.
+The page parameter for all the apis is optional

 ```json
 {